AndyL069/findmeadrink2/README.md

 # findmeadrink2

-Findmeadrink is Xamarin.Forms App for Android and iOS that lets you find the nearest bar with one click.
+Findmeadrink is a Xamarin.Forms App for Android and iOS that lets you find the nearest bar with one click.